NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • Durham University, Ustinov College, October 2022

-• The Coal Authority, Nottinghamshire, October 2022
+• The Coal Authority, Nottinghamshire, October 2022 and 2023

 • Oral History workshop, ‘We Need New Stories’ a project by Fifth Word Nottingham, October 2022